 In the autumn, Riga is around the same temperature as Stockholm.
-Typically, the autumn temperatures in Riga in October are around 7°C (45°F), and Stockholm is about 8°C (46°F).
+Typically, the autumn temperatures in Riga in October average around 7°C (45°F), and Stockholm averages at about 8°C (46°F).

 Riga usually gets more rain in October than Stockholm.
 Riga gets 60 mm (2.4 in) of rain, while Stockholm receives 50 mm (2 in) of rain this time of the year.

 Both Stockholm and Riga are popular destinations to visit in the winter with plenty of activities.
 The winter months attract visitors to Riga because of the museums, the shopping scene, and the cuisine.
 Also, the museums, the shopping scene, and the cuisine are the main draw to Stockholm this time of year.